How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Main Components

-Dell Wyse 3040 MiniPCs have been used in probably 1,000 AllStar nodes and work great due to their wide availability, low cost, simple set up, and reliable operation.
-Many have built-in WiFi cards and dual antennas, which work very well, though personally I prefer wired Ethernet whenever possible for maximum performance and less potential RFI.
-Many 3040's run on 5V 3A, but more recent "12V" versions will run on 5-16V.
-I've also seen new 3040's on ebay for a little bit more (~$60) which is a small price difference for new vs. used.
-But even a used 3-5+ year old 3040 should run very well for many years.
-The design is well thought-out with excellent thermal management and no fan to pull dust inside.
+The Dell Wyse 3040 design is well thought-out with excellent thermal management and no fan to pull dust inside.
 If getting one that's more than a few years old I recommend checking the small backup battery and replacing it if below 3V.
 CR2032 batteries are available with solder tabs for as little as $1 ea.
 The case pops open with no tools needed and you can then also confirm if it has built-in WiFi.
 Many 3040's have the internal WiFi card and antennas even though many ebay sellers don't mention it.
 I usually have numerous 3040's with and without WiFi in stock that I can provide with new backup battery and ASL preinstalled at a reasonable price.
 I can also provide fully assembled and tested nodes.

 USB Radio Interface

 A number of URIs are available that use high-quality C-Media USB Audio I/O Controller ICs.
 However, most of them are not suitable for use in full-duplex HT-based nodes.
 Most are simple designs that do not implement proper digital and analog power supply and ground separation and that have very little I/O RFI/EMI filtering and isolation.
-These usually work fine in simplex nodes, or with repeater systems where the antenna is 50 feet away on a tower, but can have significant noise, hums, whines, buzzes, clicks, etc. on the audio when used in a full-duplex node where the node TX HT is transmitting 1+ Watt inches away from the URI while a cross-band full-duplex HT is transmitting to the node at the same time.
+These usually work fine in simplex nodes but can have significant noise, hums, whines, buzzes, clicks, feedback, etc. on the audio when used in a full-duplex node where the node TX HT is transmitting 1+ Watt less than 1' away from the URI.

 RF field strength near ground level is generally proportional to transmit power divided by the square of distance from the antenna, thus an HT transmitting 1 Watt less than a foot away from a URI can result in much higher field strength than a 100+ Watt repeater with an antenna 50 feet from the URI.
 Now add an additional HT (used to talk into the node) into the equation and you have 2 strong nearby signals combining in complex ways in every nearby wire, cable, and conductive surface.

 Before reading further it's important to understand why Full-Duplex nodes are better than simplex nodes and why a little extra time and effort to support Full-Duplex is a good investment.
 This is discussed in detail in the Full-Duplex Communication Benefits section below.
-Despite these clear advantages, most hams don't really "get" what a full-duplex node is, and even AllStar "experts" will often have no familiarity with the concept or jump to the conclusion that you are talking about building a repeater, when in reality a full-duplex personal node is not a repeater and does not repeat Rx audio into Tx audio.
+Despite these clear advantages, most hams don't really "get" what a full-duplex node is, and even AllStar "experts" often have no familiarity with the concept or jump to the conclusion that you're talking about a repeater, but to be clear, a full-duplex personal node is not a repeater and does not repeat Rx audio into Tx audio.
+The purpose of full-duplex in a personal node is to enable you to hear what's happening on other nodes you're connected to at all times – not to echo your own audio back to you. ie. you can can always hear everyone else, and your node can always hear you.

 The CM1xx-series ~45dB mixer gain range supports HTs perfectly with no trim pots or resistors needed.
 The ASL channel drivers set these gain settings in the IC based on the rxmixerset, txmixaset and txmixbset config settings.
 This provides a wide adjustment range while retaining the full dynamic range of the 16-bit converters.

-BH7NOR R1 URIs are compact, inexpensive, include an attractive blue extruded aluminum enclosure, and have very thorough RFI filtering.
+BH7NOR R1 URIs are compact, inexpensive, include an extruded aluminum enclosure, and have fairly thorough RFI filtering & isolation.
 The R1-202x needs 2 simple modifications, whereas the R1-ASL already includes these:

 1. Remove R22 and Q8 for proper support of Full-Duplex